 According to humanitarian relief agencies’ longitudinal studies dating back to the 19th century, the number of known cases of KIDS is at its highest level in human history.
 Alarmingly, it shows no signs of reversing its upward trend.
 For millions of couples facing the long-term ordeal of KIDS, there is no relief in sight.

 Scientists have been unable to unlock the mysterious inner workings of KIDS.
 But they do know that contracting the condition has been conclusively linked to unprotected sexual contact, often during bouts of excessive alcohol consumption.
 Warning signs that you may have contracted KIDS include an inability to maintain an orderly household, often accompanied by a disregard for clutter and chaos.
 Another warning sign is a sudden indifference to the presence of vomit, nasal mucous, fecal or urinary discharge on one’s clothes or person.

 If you’re like me, then you’re a 57-year-old male living in Seattle, with a slight overbite and a two-inch scar on your left hand from a kitchen accident in 2004.
 But that’s beside the point.
 My point is, if you’re like me, then you may also be about to enter one of the most terrifying stages of life: The age when your teenage son or daughter starts learning how to drive.

 Having somehow endured this traumatic experience with two daughters, I’m happy to say there is a reasonable chance you and your teenager will get through this period unscathed, and by reasonable chance I mean less than 15%.
 Let’s face it, being a parent is hard enough without having to experience the harrowing adventure of teaching your precious offspring how to drive.
 But there comes a day when your teenager might utter the phrase every parent dreads: Hey, Dad.
-I got into Princeton.
+I got into Stanford.
 But even before that day, there is another phrase that terrifies every loving parent: I want to get my driver’s license.